bikemazzell/breach-data-storage/README.md

 ## 🧰 Tools
 [Tools](tools.md) used to process the data

-Note: My working environment is Debian based Linux.
+*Note*: My working environment is Debian based Linux.
 Some commands will need to be adjusted for other variants/flavors.

 ## 💪 Process
 - Analyze the file (type contents, size, etc.)